elizabrooke0204/Crypto/README.md

 ## Configure and Run
 1. Open the 'config.ini' file to enter your preferred market information by following Kraken's symbol (asset code) naming convention found at [Kraken Asset Codes](https://support.kraken.com/hc/en-us/articles/360001185506-How-to-interpret-asset-codes).
-	- Please review Krakens note at the top of the page when entering the alternative asset codes in to 'altSymbol' and 'altMarket':
+	- Please review Krakens note at the top of the page when entering the alternative asset codes into 'altSymbol' and 'altMarket':

 		> Asset codes starting with '**X**' represent **cryptocurrencies**, though this convention is no longer followed for newer coin listings.
 		>
 		> Asset codes starting with '**Z**' represent  **cash**.
-	- Enter regular asset codes in to 'symbol' and 'market', choose between 1, 5, 15, or 60 minutes for 'timeSlice', and pick your trailing stop-loss percentage in decimal form for 'stopLossPortion'.
+	- Enter regular asset codes into 'symbol' and 'market', choose between 1, 5, 15, or 60 minutes for 'timeSlice', and pick your trailing stop-loss percentage in decimal form for 'stopLossPortion'.
 	- Example of 'config.ini' file trading in the bitcoin - US dollar (BTC-USD) market using 60-minute candlestick chart with a 3% trailing stop-loss.
 ```ini
 [settings]